yevoharahap/sistem-klasifikasi-status-gizi-bayi-random-forest/README.md

-# 🌴 Palm Oil Variety Classification System (Laravel + Flask + KNN)
+# 🧒 Baby Nutritional Status Classification System (Laravel + Flask)

-A web-based machine learning system for classifying oil palm varieties into **Recommended (R)** and **Not Recommended (TD)** categories using the **K-Nearest Neighbors (KNN)** algorithm.
+A web-based system for classifying the nutritional status of infants using Machine Learning with the Random Forest algorithm.

-This system integrates a **Laravel web application** with a **Python Flask API** to perform machine learning processes including data preprocessing, model training, evaluation, and classification of new oil palm plantation data.
+This system integrates a Laravel web application with a Python Flask API to perform machine learning classification based on infant growth and nutritional data.

-The application is designed to assist plantation managers, researchers, and agricultural practitioners in identifying oil palm varieties that have the potential to provide better production performance based on production and plantation waste indicators.
+The application helps healthcare workers, researchers, or parents analyze infant nutritional conditions and classify them into appropriate nutritional status categories.

 ---